-In Georgia, businesses are now required to safely dispose of records that contain personal identifiers.
-54 The Georgia law requires that business records - including data stored on computer hard drives - must be shredded or in the case of electronic records, completely wiped clean where they contain SSNs, driver's license numbers, dates of birth, medical information, account balances, or credit limit information.
+In Georgia, businesses are now required to safely dispose of records that contain personal identifiers.55 The Georgia law requires that business records - including data stored on computer hard drives - must be shredded or in the case of electronic records, completely wiped clean where they contain SSNs, driver's license numbers, dates of birth, medical information, account balances, or credit limit information.
 The Georgia law carries penalties up to \$10,000.

-In the past year, Illinois has passed several laws to protect consumer privacy, including measures that address identity theft, limit the use of the Social Security Number, require notification of security breaches, and allow state residents to put a security freeze on their credit report if they believe their personal information has been compromised.55
+In the past year, Illinois has passed several laws to protect consumer privacy, including measures that address identity theft, limit the use of the Social Security Number, require notification of security breaches, and allow state residents to put a security freeze on their credit report if they believe their personal information has been compromised.56

-Seventeen state legislatures have passed laws going against a new federal ID requirement.56 The law would require 240 million Americans to get new licenses by 2013.
-The new identification cards would contain residents' Social Security numbers, home address, and immigration status.
-The federal government has estimated that REAL ID will cost \$23.1 billion.57 Some state lawmakers have gone as far to call this federal effort an attempt to create a "papers-please' society."58
+Six state legislatures, in the past two months, have passed laws going against a new federal ID requirement.57 The law would require 240 million Americans to get new licenses by 2013.
+The new identification cards would contain residents SSN, home address, and that they are in the USA legally.
+Implementation of this new ID program would cost states more than \$11 billion58, according to the National Conference of State Legislatures.
+The federal government has estimated that REAL ID will cost \$23.1 billion.59 Some state lawmakers have gone as far to call this federal effort an attempt to create a "papers-please' society."60 Without all 50 states complying, it's not really a National ID card.
+In the end states will have their way.